suttiprapasutara/SQL_Project_Data_Cleaning/README.md

 SET OwnerSplitState = PARSENAME(REPLACE(OwnerAddress, ',', '.'), 1)
 ```

-### 4. Change Y and N to Yes and No in "SoldAsVacant" Column
+### 4. Change Y and N to Yes and No in "SoldAsVacant" Column ✔️✖️
+Converted binary values (Y/N) to more descriptive values (Yes/No) for better clarity and understanding.
 ```sql
 SELECT
     Distinct(SoldAsVacant),